avendra-singh/Smart-Brains/README.md

 # Smart-Brains
-A react app which its own database server and a authentication system registeration system encyption of password and face detection system
+A react app with its own database server and a authentication system registeration system encyption of password and face detection system